Norview High School

-Norview High School is a public high school in central Norfolk, Virginia.
-Norview High School is one of the five local high schools that serve the city in the Norfolk Public Schools system.
-It is home of the Dodson Scholars Program and the Leadership Center for Science and Engineering program (or commonly referred to as LCSE).
+Norview High School is a public high school in central Norfolk, Virginia, United States.
+It is one of the five local high schools that serve the city in the Norfolk Public Schools system.

+About

 On February 2, 1959, Norview High School admitted its first African American students to attend the previously all-white school.
 These students were a part of the Norfolk 17, who were first to integrate schools in Virginia.

+Norview High School is home of the Dodson Scholars Program and the Leadership Center for Science and Engineering program.